X-API/PayRunIO.Demo.UI/docs/PayInstructions.md

 `parseForApi` can be overridden, if overridding make sure to call into `super.parseForApi` with the passed in `body` to do the default parsing for all instructions.

-3. Implement the custom view, containing the properties required for the instruction.
-This should go in `views/partials/payInstructions` and should be the name of the type, again it's case sensitive.
+3. Implement the custom form view, containing the properties required for the instruction.
+This should go in `views/partials/payInstructions/forms` and should be the name of the type, again it's case sensitive.
 For instructions that need to be sequential you can use the Handlebars helper:

 ```
 {{minStartDate MinStartDate}}
 ```

 Which can go on the Start date date field.

+4. Implement the custom list view to list out pay instructions of that specific type.
+This should go in `views/partials/payInstructions/lists` and should be the name of the type, again it's case sensitive.